azimoto99/Security-Access-Management-System-S.A.M.S/TRAINING_GUARD.md

 ### Accessing Entry Logging

-1. From the Dashboard, click the **"Log Entry"** card
-2. Or use the navigation menu if available
+1. **On Guard Dashboard**: The entry form is always visible on the left side of the screen
+2. **Default Entry Type**: The form defaults to "Truck" entry type
+3. You can switch between Vehicle, Visitor, and Truck types using the dropdown

 ### Selecting Job Site